SWojcik800/EventList/README.md

 A mobile app capable of displaying information about upcoming Events created by an app administrator.

-## Technologies and methodologies used
+## Technologies used

 - .NET Core 6
+- MediatR
+- FluentValidation
+- Log4Net
 - Kotlin
-- Autofac
-- Log4Net

 ## Credits
 The project is based on this Vertical Slice app template: https://github.com/nadirbad/VerticalSliceArchitecture